Will Young: Other activities

 On 27 October 2008, Young spoke on Celebrity at the Oxford Union, where he showed an interest in forming a band named 'Will Young and the Credit Crunchers'.
 He was invited to appear on Question Time after he revealed he was a fan of the show.
 He participated in the edition from Dunstable, Bedfordshire, in February 2009 and March 2012.

 Young supports the charity Women's Aid, about which he wrote, "I am proud to put my name beside this cause, and hope that I might be able to help more people affected by the terrors of domestic violence, as well as help to create a wider awareness within our society."

 Young also supports Mencap, about which he wrote, "I'm very much in this for the long term, and I'd like to help continue to break down peoples' misconceptions and prejudices".
 He also supports The Children's Society Safe and Sound Campaign, and Positive Action Southwest (PASW), for which he performed at his first solo concert, in July 2003, at Killerton House, Exeter.

 Young has been an ambassador for the Prince's Trust since 2002, and performed at the 30th anniversary concert in the grounds of the Tower of London.

-Together with Dame Helen Mirren, Helena Bonham Carter and Martin Freeman, Young appeared in a series of advertisements during the Christmas period 2007 for Oxfam; "Oxfam Unwrapped".
+Together with Dame Helen Mirren, Helena Bonham Carter and Martin Freeman, Young appeared in a series of advertisements during the Christmas period of 2007 for Oxfam, called "Oxfam Unwrapped".

 Young is the ambassador for Mood Foundation, a charity which aims to build a database of private therapists and alternative therapies to treat various types of depressive conditions.
 It was set up by Young's twin brother Rupert Young.

 Young is an ambassador for Catch22, a UK young people's charity, which supports young people in tough situations.
 The young people may come from tough upbringings or districts, where poverty, crime and unemployment are common features.
 They may be leaving care, truanting, or have been excluded from school.
 Some of them have started getting into trouble with the police or may have got as far as custody.
 In April 2011 Young ran the London Marathon for Catch22, competing again for the charity in 2012.